 You can choose to complete an internship during the last five weeks of this program.
 For this internship, you will work with an international or Swiss institution or company to gain experience and develop professional skills.

-The internship will help you understand socially responsible banking and finance and assess the challenges of international finance systems and alternative forms of intermediation in Europe.
-You will submit a report in which you process your learning experience, analyze a financial or banking issue the institution faced, and design a socially responsible solution to the problem.
+The internship will help you understand socially responsible banking and finance and assess the challenges of international finance systems and alternative forms of intermediation in Switzerland and Europe.
+You will submit a report in which you process your learning experience, analyze an economic or financial issue the institution faced, and design a socially responsible solution to the problem.

 Potential Internship in Finance placements: